 Reward and recognition schemes are an effective way of incentivizing employees to maintain high standards of food safety, including hazard management.

-Safety is a continuous process, so regular WHMIS training should be utilized to stay up-to-date with the latest information concerning hazardous materials.
+Safety is a continuous process, so regular WHMIS training and education should be utilized to stay up-to-date with the latest information concerning hazardous materials.

 In the fast-paced world of food businesses, prioritizing safety is not just a legal obligation; it's a commitment to the well-being of employees and customers.
 Online certification provides a convenient and effective way to ensure compliance with WHMIS legislation in Canada.